 Non-destructive workflow: Original files are backed up before processing

-Metadata preservation: Files are overwritten in place, so Rekordbox tags, cue points, and other metadata remain intact
+Metadata preservation: Audio tags (ID3v2, Vorbis comment, BWF) are preserved during processing, and files are overwritten in place so Rekordbox cue points and other external metadata remain linked

 No limiter: Pure gain adjustment only — dynamics are preserved